 Another thing to avoid is following the wedding party, and/or couple while they are taking photos and snapping photos of your own.
 I have been in this situation before and can not express enough how unsettling it is to have people tag along while you are trying to get natural and beautiful photos of a couple.
 Couples will get distracted and chatty when others are around which will show in their photos.
 Looking different ways, mouths open while talking, and stiff posing will ruin a shot.
 Not to mention the photographer has spent years learning how to pose and direct couples.
 So to have people standing over their shoulder, or at times, standing right in front of them, to get a shot that they have set up, is very frustrating.
 After all, it isn’t the pose that makes the photo, it’s the genuine emotion that comes from interacting with each other that will make a photo amazing.
 So when you are distracted from your partner, it shows.

-DRINKING!!! – For my third etiquette rule, I am going to chat about drinking on the wedding day.
+For my third etiquette rule, I am going to chat about drinking on the wedding day.
 I get it, you want to celebrate with mimosas in the morning, bubbly at lunch, beers in the limo, and have a secret canteen stashed in your pocket.
 I am not one to shut down a good time, but I would recommend reigning it in a little until the ceremony and photos are done.
 When couples and wedding parties are intoxicated during a shoot, things take way longer than planned.
-Trying to direct and photograph someone who has had too much alcohol is hard, but trying to direct and photograph a group of them is so much harder.
+Trying to direct and photograph someone who has had too much alcohol is hard, but trying to direct and photograph a whole group of them is so much harder.
 Getting a great photo when you can barely stand is very difficult.
 There is also the increased risk of ruining your dress, or suit, as well as getting injured.
-I have witnessed broken ankles, passed out or missing wedding warty members and ruined dresses, before the reception even starts.
+I have witnessed broken ankles, cancelled first dances, passed out or missing wedding warty members and ruined dresses, before the reception even starts.

 Wedding Days are special and you will create memories of this moment to last a lifetime!
 If wedding photos are important to you, and if you have invested a lot of money into hiring a photographer and/or videographer, then please give us time to do what we do best.
 Save the partying for the reception and be ready to follow our direction when needed.
 And most of all, relax and enjoy the process of taking photos.
 It can be a really fun time and for many couples, it’s the best part of the day!